enerzilius/Dirt-Jam/README.md

 ## Modifications List:
 - **Importable Shader Files**;
 - **Fog**:
-	- The fog was made on the Fragment Shader, with the simple (yet, nice looking) Linear Fog technique.
+	- Linear fog made on the fragment shader.
 ![alt text](example_fog.png)
 - **Specular Highlights**:
 	-  The lighting model used was Blinn-Phong for a better approximation of lighting, based on *learnopengl*'s chapter about it, available on: [Advanced Lighting](https://learnopengl.com/Advanced-Lighting/Advanced-Lighting).